nannaberg/adventofcode/README.md

 # adventofcode
-initial solutions for advent of code
+my solutions for advent of code